aksufatih/snn-medmnist/README.md

 # SNN-MedMNIST
-This project is implemented for the course "Introduction to Neuromorphic Computing" of National PhD in AI (Health and Life Sciences).
+This project is implemented with [snnTorch](https://snntorch.readthedocs.io/en/latest/index.html) for the course "Introduction to Neuromorphic Computing" of National PhD in AI (Health and Life Sciences).
 The main objective of the project is classifying chest x-ray images as pneumonia or normal.
 Because of the time and computational constrains, a simplified dataset is chosen, namely PneumoniaMNIST, a subset of [MedMNIST](https://medmnist.com/) which is a large-scale lightweight benchmark for medical image classification.
 The original dataset consists of 5,856 images; 1583 normal, 4273 pneumonia cases.